oslegl/swi1-2017-even-git/oslegl.md

 Your favorite color: Black

-Your favorite icecream: ...
+Your favorite icecream: None

-Your favorite season: ...
+Your favorite season: Spring

 (after this, please follow the instructions in README.md)